What is an Easement?

 Easements are automatically terminated by a merger of the dominant and servient properties or if the dominant and servient properties come under the same ownership.
 Once the properties are owned by one person, there’s no longer a need for one parcel to have a right of use over the other.
 The easement will have been said to merge with the other rights held by the owner.

-2. Termination by Written Agreement
+2. Termination of Easement by Written Agreement

 An easement can be terminated by a written release or agreement signed by the dominant estate’s owner and recorded with the county recorder’s office.
 This method is often used when both property owners agree that the easement is no longer needed.

-3. Termination by Abandonment
+3. Termination of Easement by Abandonment

 If the owner of the dominant estate stops using the easement and demonstrates a clear intent to abandon it, the easement may be considered terminated.
 Mere non-use is not enough—there must be evidence showing the owner intended to give up the right permanently.
 Easements can be terminated when the owner abandons her right to it.
 Usually, mere nonuse of an easement is not enough to qualify for termination.
 The owner must make a clear, unequivocal, decisive act to abandon the easement.
 For this reason, a Notice of Abandonment of Easement should be prepared and recorded with the county recorder.